ZeroShork/bridgeipelago-docker/docs/setup.md

 ## Step 2) Discord Bot Setup (You only need to do this once)
 You'll need a discord bot API token for the bot.

-Log into the Discord Devoloper Portal: https://discord.com/developers/applications
-And create a new Application/bot
+Log into the Discord Developer Portal: https://discord.com/developers/applications And create a new Application/bot

 In the **Installation** tab: